 The element iodine is more prevalent in the sea than on land.
 In 1811, French chemist Berenard Courtois was adding sulfuric acid to the ash he got from burning seaweed.
 Too much sulfuric acid resulted in a violet vapor that condensed into dark crystals.
 Courtois distributed samples of these crystals for testing, and he is credited with discovering iodine.

 Although iodine is present in seawater and sea life, other sources are more economical.
 Iodine is extracted from underground brine reservoirs found above natural gas fields in the United States and Japan.
 The largest producing source of iodine, however, is the mineral deposits of the Atacama Desert in Chile (right).
-Chile produced 60% of the world's iodine in 2014.
+Chile produced 50% of the world's iodine in 2017, which total was estimated to be about 40,000 tonnes.

 Properties and Uses